 Motherhood is a learning curve, and every day there is something new to this challenging phase of being a parent.
 Moms learn everything by themselves on their journey to motherhood and become the best judge for their babies.
-However, in this learning curve, we all make naive mistakes, and we learn from our mistakes.
+However, we all make naive mistakes in this learning process, and we must learn from our mistakes.

-Furthermore, first-time parents tend to make common mistakes with babies that may seem normal without any significant consequences, whereas in some cases, they could have an impact.
+First-time parents tend to make common mistakes with babies that may seem normal without any significant consequences, whereas they could have an impact in some cases.

-Parenting is not easy, and so as babies.
-In fact, every baby is different and takes her sweet time to get settled with this new life.
-Parents do not know in advance what challenges are coming their way.
+Every baby is different and takes her sweet time to get settled with this new life.
+Therefore, parents do not know in advance what challenges are coming their way.

-This post talks about a few common mistakes that new parents could make during the first couple of months after birth.
-Even though these bloopers may seem harmless, but it could have temporary consequences that require professional’s advice leaving parents worried.
+Let’s talk about a few honest mistakes that new parents could make during the first couple of months after birth.
+Although these bloopers may seem harmless, in some cases they could have temporary consequences that require professionals’ advice leaving parents worried.

 This post may contain affiliate links.
 Please read our disclaimer for more information.